 Photo Credit by Dennis Eckel

-With school getting ready to be back in session, we thought it would be a great time to give you some fun playroom ideas your kids will love.
+With school getting ready to be back in session, we at Living Space Designs thought it would be great time to give you some fun kids playroom ideas they will love.

 We understand back to school can be stressful for parents and children alike, so it’s important to create a space where the kids can relax and be kids when they get home from a day at school.